The isomorphism problem for large-type Artin groups: Preliminaries.

+\textbf{Proof:} This is a direct consequence of Proposition \ref{Prop2DimPurelyAlg}, because the property of containing $\mathbf{Z}^2$ subgroups but no $\mathbf{Z}^3$ subgroups is preserved by isomorphisms. \(\Box\)

-In this section we give the definition of the Deligne complex $X_{\Gamma}$ associated with an Artin group $A_{\Gamma}$.
-This complex is defined in terms of the combinatorics of the spherical parabolic subgroups of $A_{\Gamma}$.
-When the group is large, or two-dimensional, the associated Deligne complex has dimension $2$ as well.
-This makes the construction of the complex slightly easier.
+We now come to the definition of the Deligne complex.
+The Deligne complex is a simplicial complex associated with an Artin group $A_{\Gamma}$, that is defined in terms of the combinatorics of the spherical parabolic subgroups of $A_{\Gamma}$.
+When the Artin group is $2$-dimensional, its associated Deligne complex has simplicial dimension $2$, which makes the construction of the complex slightly easier.
 It is this definition that we will introduce thereafter and use for the rest of the paper.
 The definition in the more general case can be found in \cite{charney1995k}.
-The following definition uses notions of complexes of groups and of developments of such complexes.
-The notations we will use are the ones used in (\cite{bridson2013metric}, Chapter II.12), to which we refer the reader.
+The following definition uses notions of complexes of groups.
+The notation we will use is similar to the ones used in (\cite{bridson2013metric}, Chapter II.12), to which we refer the reader.